OpenPrinting/ipp-usb/README.md

 your Avahi is OK.
 Otherwise, update or patching is required.

-So users of distros that ship a too old Avahi and without the patch have two possibilities:
+So users of distros that ship a too old Avahi and without the patch have three possibilities:
+1. Update Avahi to 0.8.0 or newer
-1. Apply the patch by themself, rebuild and reinstall avahi-daemon
+2. Apply the patch by themself, rebuild and reinstall avahi-daemon
-2. Configure `ipp-usb` to run on all network interfaces, not only on loopback
+3. Configure `ipp-usb` to run on all network interfaces, not only on loopback

 If you decide to apply the patch, get it as `avahi/avahi-localhost.patch` in this package or [download it here](https://raw.githubusercontent.com/OpenPrinting/ipp-usb/master/avahi/avahi-localhost.patch).

-The second method is simple to do, just replace `interface = loopback` with `interface = all` in the `ipp-usb.conf` file, but this has the disadvantage of exposing your local USB-connected printer to the entire local network, which can be an unwanted side effect, especially
+The third method is simple to do, just replace `interface = loopback` with `interface = all` in the `ipp-usb.conf` file, but this has the disadvantage of exposing your local USB-connected printer to the entire local network, which can be an unwanted side effect, especially